No Diary: No computer music diary this week.

 Here’s some resources to help in this workshop, if you feel like you “aren’t making enough interesting sounds” today, don’t worry too much as we will learn a lot more for the week 2 workshop.
 If you really want to make some more cool sounds, here are some links to help extend your knowledge:

-If you get stuck, try asking for help in the #techsupport
+If you get stuck, try asking for help on the forum.

 Creative Notes#